HarshKumar133/Crisis-Command-Commerce-All3C-s/README.md

 ## .gitignore File

-**YES, definitely add a .gitignore file!** Here's the complete .gitignore for your project:
+Here's the complete .gitignore for the project:

 ```gitignore
 # Firebase